-Getting this excess water out of the boat did raise it up though.
+Getting this excess water out of the boat did raise it up, though.
 When Bastian reported an additional meter of water under the keel, Piero had them slowly move forward again.
 Percy returned to the control room to watch the gauges.
 The Prospect crept over the shallow spot with the depth-under-keel gauge lowering all the way down to the zero pin and the grounding alarm coming back on.
 Percy could swear she heard the bottom sloshing along the hull as her boat pushed through a soft, sucking muck.
 But the forward progress was not stopped this time, and they soon came over the shallow spot, and the gauge showed a clear four meters of water under them.

 They had to squeeze the Prospect over two more shallow spots before Sir Piero finally turned them out into a somewhat larger channel—maybe twice the width of the Prospect’s beam.
 This channel was consistently deeper and there was more commercial traffic moving on it.
 Sir Piero steamed the Prospect along this channel for another mile or so, picking his way through a number of places where the channel branched left or right.
 The structures along the channel got larger and larger, and the traffic on the water thinned out as they moved into a part of the city that had less day-to-day trading and was more focused on storage and warehouses.
 The structures here tended to be large flat platforms, open on the side.
-Some had roofs built over them and some were open to the sky.
+Some had roofs built over them and some were open to the sky as well.
 Some were stacked high with cargo waiting for a ship to be loaded onto, and others were cleared waiting for a loaded ship to come in.
 The platforms either had one side set with a row of docking pylons, or were otherwise connected to rickety piers of weathered and gray wood that extended out from the platforms into small bays that were left as open water so that bigger ships would have enough room to maneuver in them.
 Many of these piers had ships of various sizes moored up against them.
-Only a few people were about though, since this area was far more heavily populated with cargo than people.
+Only a few people were about, though, since this area was far more heavily populated with cargo than people.

-Finally Sir Piero pointed to a bay ahead off the port side while looking through the binoculars.
+Finally, Sir Piero pointed to a bay ahead off the port side while looking through the binoculars.
 He turned the Prospect into the bay, and Hemi could see through his own binoculars that the third dock in from the channel had a small hand-lettered sign matching the dock number they were looking for.
 As Sir Piero and Bastian worked to bring the boat alongside the dock, Hemi got on the PA and asked Chips and Gregory to meet him on the deck.
 The three of them brought thick docking hawsers up from the cargo hold through the big hatch and secured them to cleats on the deck.
 Gregory made a daring leap from the handholds on the side of the Prospect to the dock over the sloshing water in the closing gap.
 Hemi and Chips tossed the lines over to him so he could secure them to the docking pylons.